-sufficient working knowledge of the materials, technology and manufacturing process to select the method of non-destructive testing and render assistance in setting assessment criteria, where they do not exist;

-general knowledge of other NDT methods.

-In view of the above the following qualification requirements for personnel allowed to perform non-destructive testing of welded joints shall be adhered:
+sufficient working knowledge of the materials, technology and manufacturing process to select the method of non-destructive testing and render assistance in setting assessment criteria, where they do not exist; general knowledge of other NDT methods.
+In view of the above, the following qualification requirements for personnel allowed to perform non-destructive testing of welded joints shall be adhered:

-- .1 the scope of the Register recognition of the qualification of specialists in ultrasonic testing is, as a rule, limited by the normative documents (standards) used for their special and practical testing during certification; - .2 specialists of at least Level I qualification are approved for radiographic testing (without the right to issue conclusions) and of at least Level II qualification for other non-destructive testing methods; - .3 issue of conclusion on the specific non-destructive testing method, check of the equipment operability, as well as drawing up of non-destructive testing charts in accordance with valid normative documents shall be performed by specialists of at least Level II qualification:

-- .4 agreement of non-destructive testing charts, assignment of specific testing methods, procedures and used NDT instructions as well as interpretation of code of practice, standards, specifications and procedures shall be performed by specialists of at least Level III qualification. - 3.1.3 Testing plan and records. - 3.1.3.1 Unless agreed otherwise, the testing plan for welded joints of hull structures and pipelines, as well as for particular products manufactured under the Register technical supervision shall be prepared and submitted to the Register for approval.
-In the latter case the necessary information may be provided on the relevant drawings without drawing up a separate document.
+- .1 the scope of the Register recognition of the qualification of specialists in ultrasonic testing is, as a rule, limited by the normative documents (standards) used for their special and practical testing during certification; - .2 specialists of at least Level 1 qualification are approved for radiographic testing (without the right to issue conclusions) and of at least Level 2 qualification for other nondestructive testing methods; - .3 issue of conclusion on the specific non-destructive testing method, check of the equipment operability, as well as drawing up of non-destructive testing charts in accordance with valid normative documents shall be performed by specialists of at least Level 2 qualification; - .4 agreement of non-destructive testing charts, assignment of specific testing methods, procedures and used NDT instructions as well as interpretation of code of practice, standards, specifications and procedures shall be performed by specialists of at least Level 3 qualification. - 3.1.3 Testing plan and records. - 3.1.3.1 The extent of testing and the number of checkpoints shall be agreed between the shipbuilder and the Register.
+Unless agreed otherwise, the testing plan for welded joints of hull structures shall be prepared and submitted to the Register for approval.
+For pipelines, as well as for particular products manufactured under the Register technical supervision, the necessary information may be provided on the relevant drawings without drawing up a separate document.
 The testing plan shall contain the following information: - .1 details and welded joints subject to testing during the acceptance of welded structures; - .2 scope and methods of testing; - .3 testing locations determined in advance; - .4 requirements for quality assessment of welded joints; - .5 testing standards or written specifications. - 3.1.3.2 Upon completion of welding operations on a structure the inspection authority of the manufacturer determines non-destructive testing locations (areas) according to the testing plan approved by the Register.
-The Register reserves a right to change location of some non-destructive testing areas or enlarge the scope of inspections. - 3.1.3.3 Records on the performed inspections and testing shall be prepared for all types of testing (initial, additional and repeated after repair) and submitted to the Register surveyor together with the reports confirming the results of non-destructive testing.
-Conclusion on non-destructive testing results for welding joints shall contain the information specified in 3.2.6. - 3.1.3.4 Results of repeated testing (after repair) shall be separated in records.
+The Register reserves a right to change location of some non-destructive testing areas or enlarge the scope of inspections. - 3.1.3.3 It is the shipbuilder's responsibility to assure that testing specifications and procedures are adhered to during the construction and the reports are made available to the Register on the findings made by the NDT.
+Records on the performed inspections and testing shall be prepared for all types of testing (initial, additional and repeated after repair) and submitted to the Register surveyor together with the reports confirming the results of nondestructive testing.
+Conclusion on non-destructive testing results for welding joints shall contain the information specified in 3.2.7 and 3.2.12.

-Conclusion on non-destructive testing results shall be signed by a person having performed testing (non-destructive testing operator) and by a person responsible for testing duly authorized by the testing laboratory.

-3.1.3.5 Records on the welded joints non-destructive testing results shall be kept at the firm for at least 5 years and be submitted, if necessary, upon the Register request.
+- 3.1.3.4 Results of repeated testing after repair shall be separated in records.
+Conclusion on non-destructive testing results shall be signed by a person having performed testing (non-destructive testing operator) and by a person responsible for testing duly authorized by the testing laboratory. - 3.1.3.5 Records on the welded joints non-destructive testing results shall be kept at the firm for at least 5 years and be submitted, if necessary, upon the Register request.